rakutenanalytics/ios-rakutenanalytics/README.md

 `RATAccountIdentifier` | `YOUR_RAT_ACCOUNT_ID`
 `RATAppIdentifier` | `YOUR_RAT_APPLICATION_ID`

-@subsection analytics-configure-endpoint Configure a custom endpoint To use a custom endpoint when talking to the analytics backend add a `RATEndpoint` key to the app's info.plist and set it to the custom endpoint. e.g. to use the RAT staging environment set `RATEndpoint` to `https://stg.rat.rakuten.co.jp/`.

-@subsection analytics-rat-example-kibana Using Kibana to Test and Visualize Analytics RAT's [Kibana](https://confluence.rakuten-it.com/confluence/display/RAT/How+to+Check+Data+that+is+being+Sent+to+RAT#HowtoCheckDatathatisbeingSenttoRAT-Step2:[ServerSide]ChecktheeventonRATserver) STG and PROD sites can be used to check events sent by your app.
+@subsection analytics-rat-example-kibana Using Kibana to verify successful integration RAT's [Kibana](https://confluence.rakuten-it.com/confluence/display/RAT/How+to+Check+Data+that+is+being+Sent+to+RAT#HowtoCheckDatathatisbeingSenttoRAT-Step2:[ServerSide]ChecktheeventonRATserver) STG and PROD sites can be used to check events sent by your app.

 To find all analytics data for your app, you can search for your Application Identifier `aid:999` or `app_name:<your bundle id>`.

 To find data for a certain event type, such as one of the @ref analytics-standard-events "standard events", you can add the `etype` to your search query, for example `aid:999 AND etype:_rem_launch`.

+@section analytics-configure Advanced configuration

+@subsection analytics-configure-endpoint Configure a custom endpoint To use a custom endpoint when talking to the analytics backend add a `RATEndpoint` key to the app's info.plist and set it to the custom endpoint. e.g. to use the RAT staging environment set `RATEndpoint` to `https://stg.rat.rakuten.co.jp/`.

-@subsection analytics-configure-location Location Tracking
+@subsection analytics-configure-location Location tracking
 @warning The SDK does not *actively* track the device's location even if the user has granted access to the app and the RAnalyticsManager::shouldTrackLastKnownLocation property is set to `YES`.
 Instead, it passively monitors location updates captured by your application.
 @warning Your app must first request permission to use location services for a valid reason, as shown in Apple's [CoreLocation documentation](https://developer.apple.com/documentation/corelocation?language=objc). **Monitoring the device location for no other purpose than tracking will get your app rejected by Apple.**
 @warning See the [Location and Maps Programming Guide](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/LocationAwarenessPG/CoreLocation/CoreLocation.html) for more information on how to request location updates.